cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

     @Override
     public void configurePipeline(PipelineConfigurer pipelineConfigurer) {
-      // any static configuration validation should happen here.
+      // Any static configuration validation should happen here.
       // We will check that the field is in the input schema and is of type string.
       Schema inputSchema = pipelineConfigurer.getStageConfigurer().getInputSchema();
       if (inputSchema != null) {